(24th March 2013 – 20 Miles)

 At the foot of Cold Moor, I said farewell to Pat.
 He was meeting Sue a mile or so ahead at Clay Bank and spending the night at an off-route village.
 But from Clay Bank, I would have a further 9 miles to cover.
 Happy to avoid two of the day’s six hills, I used the path along the foot of the escarpment through Broughton Plantation.
 It’s called cheating.

 The path through the forest was out of the wind and I was able to find a sheltered spot for lunch.
-And whilst I sat on a rock, munching, I contentedly watched Pat as he slogged up to the Wain Stones (outcrops of rock on top of Hasty Bank).
+Whilst I sat on a rock, munching, I contentedly watched Pat as he slogged up to the Wain Stones (outcrops of rock on top of Hasty Bank), happy with my cheat.

 before continuing the long, relentless climb.